-In this article I discuss machine learning as a supportive technology for making discrete-event simulation more resource efficient and effective.
+In this article I discuss machine learning and discrete-event simulation.
+I will introduce machine learning as a supportive technology for making discrete-event simulation more resource efficient and effective.

 Discrete-event simulation is a technique used in manufacturing and logistics for problems that cannot be investigated with conventional analytical techniques.
 Conventional techniques e.g. include static calculations, mathematical programming or statistics.
 It is frequently the case that such conventional techniques do not suffice analysis requirements in complex production systems or complex logistics processes.
 For example, control logics or interpendencies between production equipment, logistics equipment and planning algorithms can often only be analyzed with a simulation model.
 The cost of building such simulation models can be huge, and deriving findings from the simulation results can be costly too.
 In both these cases costs can be reduced by applying machine learning.
 That is what I want to show in this article.

 Combining machine learning and discrete-event simulation: Integrating reinforcement learning and neural networks

 In this article I highlight exemplary applications of machine learning in the context of discrete-event simulation.
 These examples are applicable to simulation studies in factory planning, supply chain network design, production scheduling, process design and more.
 Topics addressed are reinforcement learning in simulation models, neural networks for extrapolating simulated sample spaces, and a comparison of reinforcement learning in simulation models vs. conventional model optimizers.

 In the following sections of this article I will explain what discrete-event simulation is.
 I will also explain what reinforcement learning and neural networks are.
 I proceed by providing an overview of possible approaches for integrating machine learning and simulation.
 I will present a modeling approach that combines simulation and neural networks for extrapolating a simulated sample of the overall solution space.